[this is a very interesting page!]

 In previous sections we have described in detail the relationship among the features and items we have excavated (emplacement).
 Now we will use these data to address how they got to be there (deposition).
 In this section we will be describing activities in the order they took place, from earlies to latest.

 Noteworthy at the beginning of this discussion is the nature of activities at this part of the site.
 We know from other units nearby that the BA temple mound was built to within a few meters of its present height by the Late Chalcolithic period.
 Presently we have not excavated to that level, although we should be approaching it.
 We have not exposed horizontally enough of the Early Dynastic period architecture to determine what activities took place there.
+Only a very limited exposure of this level has been obtained in unit J3[give link to discussion of LC3 level], but enough to show how relevant it was and how high in the profile of the ancient occupation.

-Back to top: Depositional data for Unit J5
+Back to top: Introduction

 Construction